5.6 Types of Separation

 1. COBRA

-1. A Participant and a Participant’s eligible dependents who are enrolled in the College’s group health plans on the Participant’s Termination Date may choose to continue participation in those plans following the Participant’s Termination Date, if they satisfy all the applicable COBRA continuation coverage provisions of those plans.
+i.
+A Participant and a Participant’s eligible dependents who are enrolled in the College’s group health plan on the Participant’s Termination Date may choose to continue participation in those plans following the Participant’s Termination Date, if they satisfy all the applicable COBRA continuation coverage provisions of those plans.

 2. Educational Benefits

-2. If a Participant is enrolled as a student at the time of furlough, the Participant may enroll under the Tuition Remission Program for a final total of up to 8 credits through the end of the academic year during which the termination date occurred.
+ii.
+If a Participant is enrolled as a student at the time of layoff, the Participant may enroll under the Tuition Remission Program for a final total of up to 8 credits through the end of the academic year during which the termination date occurred.

 3. Other Benefits

-5. Following a Participant’s Termination Date, the Participant shall not be entitled to coverage under the College’s long-term disability, business travel accident programs, or any other plan or program maintained by the College to provide benefits to employees or former employees of the College except as expressly provided herein.
+iii.
+In particular, a Participant shall not be entitled to coverage under the College’s long-term disability plan, business travel accident program, or any other plan or program maintained by the College except as expressly provided herein.

-6. The College will provide each Participant with such employment references as the College’s Vice President for Human Resources shall consider appropriate.
+iv.
+The College will provide each Participant with such employment references as the College’s Chief Human Resources Officer shall consider appropriate.

-Notwithstanding policy provision to the contrary, if the College ever determines that any benefit under this Section would result in a violation of any applicable law or regulation, the College shall have the right to not provide such benefit.
+Notwithstanding policy provision to the contrary, if the College ever determines that providing any benefit under this Section would violate any applicable law or regulation, the College shall have the right to not provide such benefit.

 5.6.3.1 Medical Disability